Cutaneous lupus erythematosus (overview) L93.-

 This section has been translated automatically.

-In 1845, F.v.
-Hebra, according to M. Kaposi (see Fig.), for the first time precisely described the clinical picture of cutaneous lupus erythematosus under the name "Seborrhoea congestiva", which was later (1851), then named by M. Cazenave, in the "Annales des maladies de la peau" as "Lupus erythematosus".
-In earlier publications by Laurent Théodore Biett, this clinical picture was also referred to under the designation "datre rongeante qui détruit en surface", to which M. Cazenave and H.E.
+In 1845, according to M. Kaposi (see illustration), F. v.
+Hebra precisely described the clinical picture of cutaneous lupus erythematosus for the first time under the name "seborrhoea congestiva", which was later (1851) named "lupus erythematosus" by M. Cazenave in the "Annales des maladies de la peau".
+In earlier publications by Laurent Théodore Biett, this clinical picture was also referred to as "datre rongeante qui détruit en surface", to which M. Cazenave and H.E.
 Schedel refer in their "Abrégé pratique des mal. des la peau" from 1828.
-Thus, Laurent Théodore Biett (1781-1840; active at the Hospital St. Louis, there successor of Jean Louis Marc Alibert) probably deserves the honor of the first description, whereby (as M. Kaposi writes) "the clinical picture and the naming of the disease in a characteristic way was first established by Hebra, extended and named by Cazenave, according to the later experiences".
+Thus, Laurent Théodore Biett (1781-1840; worked at the St. Louis Hospital, where he succeeded Jean Louis Marc Alibert) probably deserves the honor of the first description, whereby (as Moriz Kaposi writes) "the clinical picture and the name of the disease was first established in a characteristic manner by Hebra, and was expanded and named by A .
+Cazenave in accordance with later experience".

 Definition